IshmaelRogers/Localization/MonteCarlo/Readme.md

 # Particle Filters

+Particle filters can be used for localizing autonomous robots.
+They can equip robots with the tool of probability, allowing them to represent their belief about their current state with random *samples.
+Furthermore, it can be used to estimate non-Gaussian, nolinear processes.
 In the map below the robot does not know where it is located in the map.
 Since the initial state is unknown, the robot tries to estimate its pose by solving the Global localization problem.

 ![alt text][image3]